webmafia/fluentlog/README.md

 ## Getting Started

-Below is an example demonstrating how to set up a FluentLog instance, create a logger, use sub-loggers with metadata, and log messages with different severity levels.
+Below is an example demonstrating how to set up a Fluentlog instance, create a logger, use sub-loggers with metadata, and log messages with different severity levels.

 ```go
 package main